yquake2/yquake2/stuff/cvarlist.md

 * **gl3_overbrightbits**: Enables overbright bits, brightness scaling of lightmaps and models.
 Higher values make shadows less dark.
-  Similar to GL1's `gl_overbrightbits`, but allows any floating point number.
+  Similar to GL1's `gl1_overbrightbits`, but allows any floating point number.
   Default is `1.3`.
 In the OpenGL3.2 renderer, no lighting fixes for water are needed, so `1.0` has no special meaning.